storyfeet/hammer-rules/rules.md

 Second Resolves the Event Cards if there are any.
 The GM chooses whichever Event Card they like from the three Drawn cards, and describes what happened in as much detail as they like.

-Finally leads the next short stint of Roleplay, during which time they may.
+Finally leads the next short stint of Role-play, during which time they may.
 * Introduce new Non Player Characters (NPCs)
 * Act on behalf of any NPCs
 * Converse with any other player as any NPCs